ReiNoIkari/Morphological-Image-Processing/morpho.md

 **Fig.16: Result of the EDM operation using as a structuring element a disk of 3 by 3 size.
 Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**

 As we can see, we have two main results.
-The objects containing no (or not many) background pixels inside in the original picture, have a better score(which can be seen by their brighter pixels, the more they are the higher score thet got).
+The objects containing no (or not many) background pixels inside in the original picture, have a better score.
+The furthest from any background pixel the brighter the pixel, and the higher the score.
-The others object, containg many background pixels have more mitigated scores.
-This is due to the fact that the background pixels have an influence in the distance(vicent passe par la, thanks) reducing the score.
+The others object, containg many background pixels have lower scores.
+This is due to the fact that the background pixels in the middle of the object reduce the distances between foreground and background pixels.

-Like the skeletonize operator, we still decided to run some benchmarks for the Euclidean distance map method.
-We obtained those results :
+Here are the benchmark's results for the skeletonize method :

 <p align="center">
 <img src="/Results/benchmark_EDM.png" width="1000" weight="center">
 </p>

+** fig?? **

 As we can see, for the  for the EDM operator we have an average excution time of 155.589 ms and average memory used of 85.411 MiB.

 ### Ultimate eroded point

-The Ultimate eroded point is a variant of the erosion method, but instead of eroding only one time it will erode multiple times only one and only point remains for each object present in an image.
+The Ultimate eroded point is based on the EDM method.
 The input is a binary image, but the output will be a graylevel image.
- The obtained result is:
+It will only keep the pixels with the highest scores on the Euclidean Distance Map (the brightest ones) for each object.
+ Here are the results obtained with this method :

 <p align="center">
 <img src="/Results/combined_UEP.png" alt="alt text" width="8000" weight="center">